mrdougal/heroku-study-notes/enterprise/connect.md

 ## Considerations

 - Recommend decent connection limits and I/O performance. `standard-4` `premium-4` or `private-4` or `shield-4`
 - Network latency can become an issue.
-Best to co-locate Connect and PG in same region as close to Salesforce Org
+Best to co-locate **Connect and PG in same region as close to Salesforce Org**
-- After authenticating to an org, you can't change it late
+- After authenticating to an org, you can't change it later
 - API version selected during setup can't be changed later

 ## Performance